maxbaugh/SQL_Project_Job_Analysis/README.md

 # Conclusions

-This project enhanced my SQL skills and I gained valuable insights into the data analyst job market.
-I feel better positioned as a job applicant since I know which skills are valued in the data analysis industry.
-The skills I learned will allow me to craft my skill set toward a higher paying career path.
+This project enhanced my SQL skills and I gained valuable insights into the data anaylst job market.
+I am better positioned as a data analyst since I know which skills are most lucrative and which companies are posting the most jobs.
+The skills I've developed will allow me to acquire a higher paying job in the area I'm most interested.